Health & Safety

 The LeadAbroad promise always focuses on support, learning and community and this commitment applies to health and safety as well.
 Prior to departure we take active measures to communicate and prepare students for their program abroad.
 During our pre-departure orientation we review general health and safety risks and appropriate emergency response measures.
 Additionally, we educate students about personal wellness, cultural expectations, logistics and many other topics.
 LeadAbroad provides all participants with medical insurance.
 We also strongly encourage students to visit a physician prior to travel and to submit their health form which provides detailed information enabling us to support each student abroad.
 We enroll all participants in the Smart Traveler Enrollment Program (STEP) which allows US citizens traveling abroad to receive important information from the Embassy about safety conditions and emergencies.
 Finally, students enroll in our technology services such as RAVE, Find My Friend, etc. to provide various channels to communicate and locate students in an emergency.

 We also communicate with parents during the program to let them know that all students arrived safely and how to best support their student abroad.
-After leading 3,400 students abroad over the past 11 years, we are happy to share our experience with parents so they know what stages of culture shock to expect and how to support their student.
+After leading more than 5,000 students abroad since 2009, we are happy to share our experience with parents so they know what stages of culture shock to expect and how to support their students.

 Studying abroad is often a personally transformative experience yet the opportunity is not without risks.
 As our partners, we emphasize to students and parents that all program participants must take personal responsibility for their own health and safety.
 This includes following our rules, making common sense decisions and avoiding risky behaviors.
 Our team is always available and we expect open and honest communication.